AFCON 2025: Ex-CAF disciplinary head questions CAF rulings on Morocco, Senegal

 - Teranga Lions players staged a walkout on the orders of head coach Pape Thiaw after the referee awarded a late penalty

-- Meanwhile, the Atlas Lions were accused of attempting to distract the opposing goalkeeper by taking away his sweat towels and others
+- The Atlas Lions were accused of attempting to distract the opposing goalkeeper by taking away his sweat towels and others

 CHECK OUT: Discover How to Work with Brands, Earn from Affiliate Links, and Tap into Ad Revenue — Because Your Content Deserves to Pay Off.